Sampling Distribution of a Proportion

 It is safe to assume that the shape of the sampling distribution for a proportion will be approximately normal when the following conditions are true:

-Note: The last two conditions require that at least 20 observations be sampled from the population.
-When the sample proportion p is more extreme than 0.5, even more observations are required.
+Note: When the sample proportion p equals 0.5, the last two conditions require that at least 20 observations be sampled from a population for the sampling distribution to be approximatley normal.
+When the sample proportion p is more extreme than 0.5, more observations are required.

 Standard Deviation of the Sampling Distribution

-In a population of size N, suppose that the probability of the occurrence of an event (dubbed a "success") is P; and the probability of the event's non-occurrence (dubbed a "failure") is Q. From this population, suppose that we draw all possible simple random samples of size n.
+In a population of size N, suppose that each element can be characterized as a "success" or a "failure".
+The proportion of successes in the population is P; and the proportion of failures is Q. From this population, suppose that we draw all possible simple random samples of size n.
 And finally, within each sample, suppose that we determine the proportion of successes p and failures q.
 In this way, we create a sampling distribution of the proportion.

 The standard deviation of the sampling distribution (σp) is determined by the population proportion P, the population size N, and the sample size n, as shown below: